soundvibe/m3/docs-beta/content/quickstart/_index.md

 ## Configuration

-The single-node cluster Docker image uses this [sample configuration file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-local-etcd.yml).
+The single-node cluster Docker image uses this [sample configuration file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-local-etcd.yml) by default.

 The file groups configuration into `coordinator` or `db` sections that represent the `M3Coordinator` and `M3DB` instances part of single-node cluster.